 This vegan macaroni dish is a little unconventional, but the additions are definitely worth the effort.
 The noodles are topped with crunchy romaine lettuce, spicy Buffalo roasted chickpeas, and creamy (non-dairy) ranch-style dressing.

-Low-cal butternut squash and Greek yogurt make this pasta dish super creamy and comforting without, you know, cream.
-A sprinkle of whole-wheat breadcrumbs on top adds some crunch.
-Plus, it freezes perfectly for last-minute dinners.
+Butternut squash and Greek yogurt make this pasta dish super creamy and comforting without, you know, cream.
+A sprinkle of whole-wheat breadcrumbs on top adds some delicious crunch, and (bonus!) it freezes perfectly for last-minute dinners.

 This healthy casserole is topped with breadcrumbs made of (wait for it... ) broccoli.
 The cheesy sauce includes butternut squash, cherry tomatoes, and Greek yogurt.
 So it practically has more veggies than noodles, making it a dish you can feel good about chowing down on.

 The gluten-free, vegan "cheese" sauce this recipe uses gets its cheesy texture from nutritional yeast, making it a super healthy alternative to a classic roux.
 It also calls for lots of roasted garlic, so the end result is so flavorful, no one will know they're eating vegan and gluten-free—unless you tell them.

 In this smokey, bacon-y mac and cheese recipe, bright green peas add some much-needed vegetables while creamy Greek yogurt replaces some of the cheese.
 It's a healthier option on pretty much all fronts.
 Naturally, we love it.